-A kindly reminder to parents on the books: Let the children choose the novels.
-Have a list of titles ready with short descriptions and let the kids decide on the book they want to read or a raise of hands and the majority wins
+A kindly reminder to parents: Let the children choose the novels.
+Have a list of titles ready with short descriptions and let the kids decide on the book they want to read or a raise of hands and the majority wins.

 Choose your age group

 Keep it simple!
 You will have a very limited time (you think?) to book club with this age group.
 If you are already involved in a parent group ask if they want to implement a reading group into your time together.
 If you meet once a week decide on a book that is age appropriate for 2 to 5 years old.
 Have a parent read the book out loud and then encourage the little ones to say whether they liked it and why.
 Follow up with a snack or better yet have them snack while you read.
 Starting a book club for the little ones will plant the reading seeds for them to continue this tradition as they grow

 Grade school - Kids ages 6 to 12 can meet after school once a week at a parents home or at their school.
 Ask your child's teacher if they would allow the book club to meet after school in any available classroom, supervised of course.
 Have a sign up sheet for snacks so everyone can take a turn bringing something yummy.
 Snacks that represent the book would add a fun touch!

 Preteen and up - This age group needs little guidance.
 They might want to meet once a month at a coffee house after school, in a parents home, or in their school.
 Every school has multiple clubs so why not a middle school or high school book club?
 Elect a president and vice president and meet at school to discuss your read.
 Teens can decide if they want to be a genre type book club or read novels that are not the norm in the school curriculum such as fantasy, science fiction, or books turned into movies